Frequently Asked Questions

 Wherever we decide to choose, we will make sure it is ADA friendly to accommodate everyone.

 Is there transportation for this event?

-We do not provide transportation, but the facility is easily accessible with public transportation, Uber, Lyft, and taxi.
-There are street parking and garages around the area.
-To see a list of parking garages around the facility, click here.
+We do not provide transportation, but the facility we are looking for will be easily accessible with public transportation, Uber, Lyft, and taxi.

 Who do I contact if I have more questions?

 Drop us a line on the contact page here!
 We look forward to hearing from you.